 There are many ways out there in which you can go about setting your fundraising goals.
 In this article, we are focusing on one of the most common and most effective methods out there: the SMART method for goal-setting.

-The SMART Method for Setting Goals
+The SMART Method for Setting Fundraising Goals and Objectives

 One of the most popular goal-setting frameworks is the SMART system.
-In 1981, George Duran outlined a helpful objective-setting system in his article, “There’s an S.M.A.R.T.
+In 1981, George Duran outlined a helpful objective-setting system in his article, “There’s a S.M.A.R.T.
 Way to Write Management’s Goals and Objectives.”
 Since 1981, variations of the SMART model have made their way into organizations, businesses, schools, and even into the personal development arena.

 SMART is an acronym for: